dawid831/DoublePendulum/RAEDME.md

 - theta - initial angle of each arm from the vertial in degrees, so -90 would be full left swing
 - omega - initial angular velocity of each arm
 - max_trace_length - length of the trace of the pendulum head in simulation steps
+- color_head - color of the pendulum head, as RGB values
+- color_trace - color of the pendulum trace, as RGB values

 Then the simulation can be run with:
 ```bash